-Event Type Description Listener Interface Lifecycle The servlet context has just been created and is available to service its first request, or the servlet context is about to be shut down. jakarta.servlet.ServletContextListener Changes to attributes Attributes on the servlet context have been added, removed, or replaced. jakarta.servlet.
+Event Type Description Listener Interface Lifecycle The servlet context has just been created and is available to service its first request, or the servlet context is about to be shut down. jakarta.servlet.ServletContextListene r Changes to attributes Attributes on the servlet context have been added, removed, or replaced. jakarta.servlet.
 ServletContextAttributeListener

-Table 11-1 Servlet Context Events
+Table 11-2HTTP Session Events

-Event Type Description Listener Interface Lifecycle jakarta.servlet.http.
+Event Type Description Listener Interface Lifecycle An HttpSession has been created, invalidated, or timed out. jakarta.servlet.http.
 HttpSessionListener